sonic-net/SONiC/doc/aaa/TACACS+ Design.md

    - Command start event.
    - Command finish event.

- - User command in Docker will not be accounted.
+ - User command inside docker container will not be accounted.
-   - User command in docker actually run by docker service, so we can't identify if command are run by user or system service.
+   - User command inside docker container actually run by docker service, so we can't identify if command are run by user or system service.
+   - The 'docker exec <container> <process>' command will be accounted because it's not run inside docker container.

  - Support TACACS+ accounting and local accounting:
    - TACACS+ will send event to TACACS+ server, and communication will be encrypted, for more detail please check [RFC8907](#rfc8907).